 The Group's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 30 September 2017.
+There were no transfers between different levels of the fair value hierarchy during the year ended 30 September 2018.

 A reconciliation from the opening balance to the closing balance of land and buildings for recurring fair value measurements categorised within Level 3 of the value hierarchy, is reflected in the table above.
-The movement reflects changes in fair value, additions and depreciation charge.